openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - The session key for content encryption is then wrapped as described in
    {{RFC3394}} using AES-256 as algorithm and the KEK as key.

- - The PKESK package's algorithm-specific parts are made up of the Kyber ciphertext, the ECC ciphertext, and the wrapped session key.
+ - The PKESK package's algorithm-specific parts are made up of the ML-KEM ciphertext, the ECC ciphertext, and the wrapped session key.

 ### Fixed information {#kem-fixed-info}